cbourjau/cargo-with/README.md

 ### Moving arguments around

 Instead of implicitly appending the artifact path and arguments to the provided command, you could also use placeholders to tell `cargo-with` where to place them.
-This is done via `{bin}` and `{args}`.
+This can be done by using `{bin}` and `{args}` in the provided command.

 ```
 cargo with "echo {args} {bin}" -- run -- --argument1 --argument2